Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 \paragraph{Projective bundle formula and consequences.} Since both $K$-theory and Hochschild homology are localizing invariants, they automatically satisfy the equivariant projective bundle formula going back to \cite{TT90, Tho88}.

 \begin{proposition} Let $G$ act on $X$.
 Let $\eE \in \VB^G(X)$ be a $G$-equivariant vector bundle of rank $r$ and $\P(\eE)$ its projectivization.
 Let $\E(-)$ be a localizing invariant.
-Then $\E^G(-)$ satisfies the projective bundle formula -- there is a natural isomorphism
+Then $\E^G(-)$ satisfies the projective bundle formula -- there is a natural equivalence

 compatible with natural maps between localizing invariants. \end{proposition} \begin{proof} In the view of Recollection \ref{recollection: semiorthogonal decompositions and localizing invariants}, localizing invariants satisfy the projective bundle formula by the semi-orthogonal decomposition \cite[Theorem 3.3 and Corollary 3.6]{Kha18}. \end{proof}